Sorghaghtani Beki

 Given her enormous impact at such a critical point of the mighty Mongol Empire, she is likely one of the most influential and powerful women in history.
-Sorghaghtani Beki was a Christian, specifically a member of the Church of the East (often referred to as "Nestorian Christianity").
+Sorghaghtani was a Christian, specifically a member of the Church of the East (often misleadingly referred to as "Nestorianism").
 As a moving spirit behind the Mongol Empire, Sorghaghtani is responsible for much of the trade openings and intellectual exchange of the largest contiguous empire in world history.

 Life

-She was a very intelligent girl in the Mongol empire.
 Sorghaghtani was the daughter of Jakha Gambhu, the younger brother of the powerful Keraite leader Toghrul, also known as Ong Khan.
-According to The Secret History of the Mongols, around 1203, when Toghrul was a more powerful leader than Temüjin, Temüjin proposed to Toghrul that Temüjin's eldest son Jochi might marry Toghrul's daughter or granddaughter, thus binding the two groups.
-However, Toghrul refused this alliance, and later attempted to kill the increasingly powerful Temüjin through an invitation to discuss this proposal.
-However, Temüjin discovered this plan and they escaped at the last moment.
+According to the Secret History of the Mongols, around 1203, when Toghrul was a more powerful leader than Temüjin, Temüjin proposed to Toghrul that Temüjin's eldest son Jochi might marry Toghrul's daughter or granddaughter, thus binding the two groups.
+Toghrul refused this alliance and later attempted to kill the increasingly powerful Temüjin through an invitation to discuss this proposal.
+Temüjin discovered this plan and they escaped at the last moment.
 Eventually, the Keraites were routed in the ensuing war and Toghrul was killed, possibly by the Naimans.

 Unlike his brother, Jakha usually supported Temüjin and gave his two daughters to him and one more daughter to Genghis Khan's oldest son Jochi.
 Genghis married the elder of the daughters, Ibaqa Beki (later handed over to the general Jürchedei), and gave young Sorghaghtani, who was still a teenager, to his son Tolui.
 Sorghaghtani's father Jakha was killed by Jürchedei when the Keraites revolted against Genghis Khan after 1204.

 Like most Mongol women of the time, Sorghaghtani wielded great authority at home.
 Mongol women had far more rights than in many other cultures at the time, especially since the men were often away and they were the ones responsible for the home.
 Although she herself was illiterate, she recognized the value of literacy in running such a far-flung empire.
 Each of her sons learned a different language for different regions.
-Sorghaghtani, a Nestorian Christian, respected other religions.
+Sorghaghtani, a Christian, respected other religions.
 Her sons, like Genghis, were all very tolerant in matters of religion, and the Mongol Empire promulgated the notion of state above religion while supporting all major religions of the time.
 Sorghaghtani also financed the construction of a madrasa in Bukhara and gave alms to both Christians and Muslims.

 Sorghaghtani's husband Tolui, whose appanages included eastern Mongolia, parts of Iran and northern China, died at the age of 41 in 1232. Ögedei Khan, Genghis's third son who had succeeded his father, gave her enduring authority to handle Tolui's estates.
-The Secret History suggests that Ögedei may have consulted Sorghaghtani on various matters, and he always held her in high regard.
-Ogedei appointed her in charge of the Empire's administration, which meant she played a pivotal role in securing the lands won under Genghis Khan.
+The Secret History suggests that Ögedei may have consulted Sorghaghtani on various matters, and he always held her in high regard. Ögedei appointed her in charge of the Empire's administration, which meant she played a pivotal role in securing the lands won under Genghis Khan.